weaveworks/profiles/userdocs/profiles.dev/docs/installer-docs/using-catalogs.md

 If your cluster admin has added a profile catalog to your cluster, you can use `pctl` to search for and install profiles approved by your organisation.

+Check out the [Managing Catalogs](/docs/catalog-docs/add-profiles) section to learn how to create a catalog.

 ## Searching the catalog

 To search the catalog for available profiles which match a query, call: